Read the Spanish version:Sin perdón: Las 5 principales razones por las que tu póliza de seguros podría ser cancelada

 Some car insurance companies may seize the opportunity to drop you if you’re only a few days late – especially if you’re habitually behind on payments.
 However, many insurers value your business and won’t drop you if you’re a few days late.

 The best advice is to pay your bills on time.
 This usually means your premium must be received by the due date.
 Dropping the payment in the mail on the due date may not be good enough.
-If you’re worried about being late on your payments, check with your insurance company about its grace period.
+If you’re worried about being late on your insurance payments, check with your insurance company about its grace period.

-If you've been cancelled by your car insurance company, it may require that you to pay the balance due for the full term before they reinstate your insurance.
-For more, read about the consequences of late car insurance payments.
+If you’ve been cancelled by your car insurance company, it may require that you to pay the balance due for the full term before they reinstate your insurance.

 2. You fudge the truth